-On campaign filings, the Committee reported receiving the Casino's first contribution (in the amount of \$10,000) on February 5, 2015.
-This is the first monetary contribution that the Committee ever received since its formation in 2013.
+The \$10,000 contribution from the Casino was the first monetary contribution that the Committee ever received since its formation in 2013.
 Prior to this, the only other reported receipts for the Committee were nonmonetary contributions totaling approximately \$253.
 Campaign filings reflect that these nonmonetary contributions were forgiveness of debt by Copeland, the Committee's treasurer, with respect to fees that the Committee owed to her for services rendered.